User Datagram Protocol (UDP)

 - TFTP, RTSP, RIP.

-- Application layer can do some of the tasks through UDP-
+- The application layer can do some of the tasks through UDP-

 - Trace Route